cs4241-21a/final_project/README.md

 - Water: CSS Framework providing styling for our site
 - HTML

-What challenges you faced in completing the project.
--Some JS bugs when rendering items on page which we did not have time to identify the cause of and fix -Making sure subtasks were linked with their parent.
+What challenges you faced in completing the project.(fixed most rendering bugs) -Some JS bugs when rendering items on page which we did not have time to identify the cause of and fix -Making sure subtasks were linked with their parent.
 Some minor mistakes early on when initially setting up the project caused serious complications for implementing subtasks, as these seemingly innocent decisions made tracking which item we were working on exceedingly difficult.
 -Visualization of subtasks.
 Displaying the subtasks as visually distinct from the main tasks was harder than expected and as a result we did not have time to implement this change